micans/bash-utils/README.md

 - `tallyho.sh` tally the first `N` sequences of a fastq file, for example to look at index reads.
    This uses `tally` from [the reaper distribution](https://github.com/micans/reaper).

+- `bubba` Bsub/wrapper LSF submission script to take some pain away.
+  It prints the constructed bsub command and submits it.
+Several options including dry run (-T).

 ## bash-workutils